 How to turn an aquarium visit into a smooth half-day or full-day city plan

-Use this structure to build around energy levels, not just the aquarium’s location on a map.
-If it’s a first trip day, start simpler.
-If the kids are already warmed up, you can add another attraction after.
+Use this structure to build around energy levels, not just the aquarium’s place on a map.
+If it’s the first day of the trip, start simpler.
+If the kids are already warmed up, you can add another attraction afterward.

 Numbered steps